 This seems like an obvious one, right?
-I mean, in high school you are in school from 8-3 every day, taking the same classes each day.
+In high school you are in school for7-8 hours every day, taking the same classes each day.
 Typically you have many small assignments, and a test on the material every week or so.
 In college, you may have class only 2-3 days a week, and each day brings a different class.
-You may only have 1-2 assignments in the class (in addition to the reading of course!) and maybe 2-3 exams for the entire semester.
+You may only have 1-2 graded assignments in the class (in addition to the reading of course!) and maybe 2-3 graded exams for the entire semester.
 But the differences are even bigger than that.

-What does this mean for you – you will need to find resources on your college campus to help you learn and navigate the new environment.
+What does this mean for you – you will need to find resources on your college campus to help you learn to navigate the new environment.
 Though your advisors cannot and will not parent you, they do know about many of the resources here at the college and can point you in the right direction.
-All it requires is a little initiative on your part.
+All it requires is initiative on your part.